Valery-Dm/restjdbc/readme.md

 #### HTTP Basic Authorization is implemented:

-Every operation must be done by the user with Administrator role.
+Every operation must be done by the user with role `Administrator`.

 For Swagger UI there will be a standard browser's login window.
 In Postman (Chrome's plugin) - on 'Authorization' tab, select 'Basic Auth'